efarnleitner/efarnleitner.github.io/index.md

 ## Research

-1. K. Allinger, E. Farnleitner.
-"Loan repayment moratoria in CESEE: different designs and how they were perceived by the public".
-2023.
-2. E. Farnleitner.
+1. E. Farnleitner.
 "From Swarms to Strife: Desert Locust and Conflict in Africa."
 2023.
+2. K. Allinger, E. Farnleitner.
+"Loan repayment moratoria in CESEE: different designs and how they were perceived by the public".
+2024.